 The most common type of anemia is iron deficiency-related anemia, caused by insufficient iron levels, as confirmed by blood tests.
 Iron supplements can usually correct this deficiency, but patients may require additional tests or treatments if iron supplements are not enough.

 Iron deficiency can cause pulsatile tinnitus as arteries pump harder to deliver more blood flow.
 Without enough iron, the body cannot produce enough hemoglobin, causing blood vessels to swell and blood pressure to drop.
 The heart must work harder to compensate, leading to high blood pressure.
-Iron supplements used to reverse iron deficiency can help reduce the loudness of pulsatile tinnitus.
+Iron supplements used to reverse iron deficiency can help reduce the volume of pulsatile tinnitus.

 Connections Between Pulsatile Tinnitus and Anemia